DannyBuglak/NBAStatCombiner/README.md

 The output includes multiple .csv files with the requested thresholds from the user.
 The sportsbook odds are also calculated to help see how likely something is to occur.

+The .csv files found in the repository are what the outputs look like.

 ## Credit
 https://github.com/swar/nba_api/tree/master